oslomarketsolutions/website/src/pages/en/about/index.md

     and great design.
 employees:
   employeeList:
-    - description: Trying to leave this world better then when I found it.
+    - description: Trying to leave this world better than when I found it.
       image: /img/tine.png
       jobTitle: CEO
       jobType: management